Marten4n6/TinyTor/README.md

 ## Motivation

 TinyTor was created to communicate anonymously in [EvilOSX](https://github.com/Marten4n6/EvilOSX). <br/>
-It's goal is to run **natively** on Linux/macOS and live in a single file.
+It's goal is to run **natively** on Linux/macOS, live in a single file and be as small as possible.

 ## Technical details

 TinyTor uses the system's OpenSSL for encryption. <br/>
-The implementation uses NTOR, which is newer type of handshake and uses curve25519 (see tor-spec.txt 4.4.2, 5.1.4). <br/>
-(Link protocol version 2 or higher is supported.)
+Because macOS uses [LibreSSL](https://www.libressl.org/) which doesn't currently support curve25519, the TAP handshake is used (instead of NTOR).

 | Name                  | Description                                                             |
 | --------------------- | ----------------------------------------------------------------------- |